BuzzFeed Paid the Teen Making Its Top Quizzes in Free Swag

 How many have you made?

 High hundreds.
-I went went through all my quizzes and counted them.
+I went through all my quizzes and counted them.
 If I didn’t mess up, 692 is the total.

 Do you know what your biggest hit was?